lovoo/goka/examples/3-messaging/README.md

 Nothing has to be changed in the collector processor or in the feed endpoint.

 ### Restarting the example

+At this point, let's make a short recap.
+So far we have created:

+- a [service](service/service.go) with send and feed endpoints;
+- a [collector processor](collector/collector.go) to collect messages sent to users;
+- a [block processor](blocker/blocker.go) to keep a table tracking blocked users;
+- a [filter processor](filter/filter.go) to drop messages from blocked users before they reach the collector processor; and
+- a [block-user tool](cmd/block-user) to add users to the block table.

 To enable the blocker and filter processors, stop `cmd/processor` and restart it as follows:
 ```sh